What are transient ischemic attacks (TIA’s) and transient monocular vision loss (TMVL)?

 Asymptomatic brain strokes on MRI scanning are surprisingly common in patients with acute retinal ischemia and no other neurologic symptoms.
 These occur in up to 31% of patients with TMVL, 33% with branch retinal artery occlusions and 76% with central retinal artery occlusions.

 What are the symptoms of TIA’s and TMVL?

 TIA symptoms include weakness and numbness typically on one side of the body, difficulty speaking or understanding others, double vision, or vision loss.
 TMVL typically causes a sudden curtain-like region of vision loss usually lasting several minutes.
 Migraine headaches and ocular migraines can also cause temporary vision loss.
-Symptoms usually consists of flashing or shimmering multi-colored lights or jagged lightening-like lines.
+Symptoms usually consist of flashing or shimmering multi-colored lights or jagged lightening-like lines.
 Unlike TMVL, migrainous symptoms often are seen with both eyes although they usually start off to one side.
-They gradually get larger over several minutes to a half hour, and then resolve with or without a subsequent headache.
+They gradually get larger over several minutes to a half hour and then resolve with or without a subsequent headache.
 There are numerous other causes of curtain-like regions of vision loss, including retinal detachment and vitreous hemorrhage from diabetes or retinal vein occlusions, but these are usually permanent without treatment.

 How are TIA’s and TMVL treated?

 By definition, TIAs and TMVL resolve on their own within minutes.
 That’s the reason why patients often don’t do anything about them.